jazo10/discord-gsm-docker1.9.2/README.md

 # discord-gsm-docker1.9.2
-a simple dockerfile and compose for dockergsm v1.9.2
+a simple dockerfile and compose for discordGSM v1.9.2